A no-effort wellness experience designed to support the nervous system during periods of stress

 Sound Therapy Provides Relief & Support

-Support for the body - sleep challenges, tension, other stress-induced physiological responses
+Support for the body under sustained stress - sleep challenges, tension, emotional stress, and other physiological responses that can be mediated by stress

 Group of women participating in a mindfulness or meditation class in a minimalist room, lying on mats with pillows, while an instructor guides them.